elaforge/karya/Local/README.md

-This is a place for local additions.
+This is a place for local additions, which are not in source control.

-This means local configuration, instruments, Cmds, and the like.
-You should probably put the modules in a package with your name, to avoid name collisions if anyone ever winds up sharing.
+Normally you'd initialize the contents via tools/setup-empty, but once you start making your own configuration you should probably make a User/$USER and put the modules in there, and track via source control as normal.

-Modules in the `Repl/` directory are included in the REPL's namespace, just like 'Cmd.Repl.Environ'.
+Presumably you'd make that a symlink so you could have a non-overlapping repo, unless git has some way of combining repos that I don't know about.
+Of course if they seem to be of general use, you could submit them back to the main repo.